JeffGoodrich9791/ResNet_50_Layer/README.md

 ### Results

-The model was trained using a CPU through 2 interations and a batch size of 32.
+The model was trained using a CPU through 5 interations and a batch size of 32.
 Much better accuracy could have been produced if the session was run using CUDA on a GPU, however; this was not available for training of the model at the time.
-The results produced with limited number of 2 epochs
+The results produced with limited number of 5 epochs was a loss: 1.3987 and accuracy: 0.6269.
+Much higher accuracy and lower loss is expected to be achieved by running the model through more iterations.